WildlifeDatasets/wildlife-datasets/README.md

 An introductory example is provided in a [Jupyter notebook](notebooks/introduction.ipynb).
 The package provides a natural synergy with [Wildlife tools](https://github.com/WildlifeDatasets/wildlife-tools), which provides our [MegaDescriptor](https://huggingface.co/BVRA/MegaDescriptor-L-384) model and tools for training neural networks.

+Do you know about any animal re-identification dataset which is not included?
+Post it to the [discussion forum](https://github.com/WildlifeDatasets/wildlife-datasets/discussions/6) please.

 ## Changelog

 [14/04/2025] Added AnimalCLEF2025, WildlifeReID-10k (unifications of multiple datasets), MultiCamCows2024 (cows) and PrimFace (primates).